Lightning-AI/pytorch-lightning/docs/source-pytorch/levels/advanced_level_17.rst

 Level 17: Enable advanced checkpointing
 #######################################

-This level shows you how to enable composable and/or cloud based checkpoints.
+This level shows you how to enable composable and/or cloud-based checkpoints.

 ----